KARAIKUDI S. SUBRAMANIAN

-Ranganayaki Rajagopalan as well as Lakshmi Ammal’s eldest daughter, Rajeshwari Padmanabhan, came under the tutelage of Sambasiva Iyer at a young age.
-As Sambasiva Iyer had no children, he adopted Karaikudi S. Subramanian, the third child of Lakshmi, in 1957.
+Ranganayaki Rajagopalan as well as Lakshmi Ammal’s eldest daughter, Rajeswari Padmanabhan, came under the tutelage of Sambasiva Iyer at a young age.
+As Sambasiva Iyer had no children, he adopted Karaikudi S. Subramanian, the third child of Lakshmi Ammal, in 1957 to continue the family lineage.

-The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two well-known disciples, one outside of the family, Ranganayaki (the senior-most disciple) and the other within the family, Rajeswari.
-After Sambasiva Iyer's passing, KSS continued to learn and perform with both his sister and Ranganayaki, enriching his understanding of the Karaikudi Bani from different perspectives.
-Ranganayaki and Rajeswari spent their lives passing on the Karaikudi Bani through performances and teachings.
+The quintessence of the Karaikudi Bani remained with Sambasiva Iyer's two prime disciples, one outside of the family, Ranganayaki (the senior-most disciple) and the other within the family, Rajeswari.
+After Sambasiva Iyer's passing, KSS continued to learn and perform with both.
+Ranganayaki and Rajeswari dedicated their lives to perpetuating the Karaikudi Tradition through performance and teaching.
 Today, the tradition is carried on independently by the children and grandchildren of Subbarama Iyer's five daughters in various parts of the world.

-Dr. Karaikudi S. Subramanian's innovative approach to music education comes from his extensive experience as both a performer and an educator in the field of music for over six decades.
-This includes nearly a decade of living in the USA while completing his PhD in Ethnomusicology at Wesleyan University.
+Karaikudi S. Subramanian's approach to music education is informed by his extensive background as both a performer and educator spanning over six decades.
+Having spent nearly a decade in the USA pursuing his PhD in Ethnomusicology at Wesleyan University, he brings a rich blend of academic rigor and practical experience deeply rooted in tradition to his work.

 The 'ida' (introvert) of Brhaddhvani breathes the 'tradition,' which he has imbibed, cherished, and nurtured from his own family.
 Additionally, he has enriched his musical values through close associations with legendary Indian music maestros of the past and present.
-Noteworthy figures in this regard include Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
+Among them are Mysore Vasudevachar, Budalur Krishnamurthy Sastrigal, Semmangudi Srinivasa Iyer, M.D.
 Ramanathan, K.V.
 Narayanaswamy, Prof. T. Viswanathan, S. Kalyanaraman, Dr. Sripada Pinakapani, Lalgudi Jayaraman, Prof. Trichy Sankaran, and the esteemed musician-scholar, Dr. S. Seetha.

 Dr. Karaikudi Subramanian’s contribution to music education is a pioneering attempt in music pedagogy.
 I have used his svarasthana notation in one of my publications on Pallavi singing.

 Dr. Sripada Pinakapani

 The 'pingala' (extrovert) of Brhaddhvani breathes the contemporary by fostering valuable academic connections with esteemed world music scholars, including Professors John Barlow, Mark Slobin, David McAlleser, John Higgins, David Reck, Harold Powers, Eero Hameeniemi, Pia Srinivasan, and Hans Neuhoff.